mirror/dd-wrt/src/router/frr/doc/user/pim.rst

        ip multicast boundary pim-acl
       exit

+.. clicmd:: ip igmp robustness (1-255)

+   Set the IGMP robustness value.
+The default value is 2. 'no' form of this command is used to to configure back to the default value.

 .. clicmd:: ip igmp last-member-query-count (1-255)

    Set the IGMP last member query count.
-The default value is 2. 'no' form of this command is used to to configure back to the default value.
+The default value is the currently configured robustness value. 'no' form of this command is used to to configure back to the default value.

 .. clicmd:: ip igmp last-member-query-interval (1-65535)